Information

 Activities since 2008

-Swiss eHealth Strategy 1.0 until adoption of EPRA
+Swiss eHealth Strategy 1.0 until adoption of the EPRA

 As one of the first operational measures under the eHealth Strategy, the Confederation and Cantons signed a framework agreement, under which eHealth Suisse was created as a national coordination centre on 1 January 2008.
 From that time, eHealth Suisse was responsible for implementation of the eHealth Strategy.
 Accordingly, eHealth Suisse’s broad-based project organisation started work during 2008 with representation from all relevant stakeholders (Swiss Medical Association and doctors, hospitals, Cantons, professional associations, industry and patient and consumer organisations).
 Responsibility at strategic level lay with eHealth Suisse’s steering committee, which was chaired by the Head of the Federal Department of Home Affairs (FDHA), while operational responsibility was assumed by the project management committee.